-The secondary circuit should be filled with particulate free deionized water or water-glycol mixture treated with suitable corrosion inhibitors and biocides.
+The secondary circuit should be filled with particulate free deionized water or glycol treated with suitable corrosion inhibitors and biocides.

-Failure to use adequate fluid treatment may result in decreased system performance and reliability due to corrosion, scaling, fouling, and microbiological growth which may invalidate the warranty.
+Failure to use adequate water treatment may result in decreased system performance and reliability due to corrosion, scaling, fouling, and microbiological growth which may invalidate the warranty.